 The SEE uses Australian standard classifications to facilitate data comparability across statistical series.
 Industry data for 2007-08 onwards are classified according to the Australian and New Zealand Standard Industrial Classification (ANZSIC), 2006

 (cat. no. 1292.0).

-Estimates of public sector employment and earnings can be affected by the following factors over time:
+Data collection methodology has been improved over time, including estimation and sample design.
+Estimates of public sector employment and earnings can also be affected by the following factors over time: